Momma Mac's Cooking Corner: Nightshade-Free Potato Salad Recipe

-husband and wife foodies with a love for coffee and a mutual passion for cooking and baking.
+husband and wife foodies with a mutual passion for cooking and baking.
 The only catch is we cook while avoiding and substituting ingredients for 11+ food allergies and intolerances.

-All the struggles I have faced over my lifetime, the stories I have accumulated, are what I keep in mind as I build and grow the site.
-I hope that sharing my experiences and publishing our recipes can help someone else, whether for themselves or their loved ones.
+All the struggles I have faced over my lifetime, and the stories I have accumulated, are what I keep in mind as I build and grow our blog.
+I hope that sharing my experiences and publishing our recipes can help someone else, whether for themselves or for their loved ones.

-Almost all of the recipes developed for the page are free from gluten, corn, soy, nuts, dairy, shellfish, coconut, and nightshades, as well as chemical additives, food preservatives, and artificial flavors.
-Some recipes are even tailored to be flexible, including modifications or alternative ingredients for different dietary needs.
+Almost all of the recipes developed for the page are free from gluten, corn, soy, dairy, shellfish, coconut, and nightshades, as well as chemical additives, food preservatives, and artificial flavors.
+Some recipes are even tailored to be flexible, including modifications or alternative ingredients for different dietary restrictions.

 Along with our recipe options, we also share blogs about our everyday life.
-These blogs can range from managing food allergies and health-related conditions I face, such as eczema, asthma, Intestinal Candidia, anxiety, and depression, as well as blogs about being a homeowner, wedding planning, vacations, and fun stories about our relationship.
+These blogs can range from managing food allergies and health-related conditions I face, such as eczema, asthma, Intestinal Candida, anxiety, and depression.
+We also have blogs about being a homeowner, planning a wedding, going on vacations, and fun stories about our relationship.
 This variety of blogs is to show you that, despite allergies being a major component in my life, I don't allow my restrictions to hold me back.
 I want to show that even though my body has limits, doesn't mean everything I want to do is off-limits.

 I've lived with this immune disease for the majority of my life, so I feel as if I have an abundance of experience I can share with you.
 I hope that at least one of our blogs or recipes can help you.
 I also invite you to contact me if you have any questions about something you read or just want to chat about what you are going through.